marcomarinodev/marcomarinodev/README.md

 I'm into backend and cloud engineering

-- 📲 Currently working as a Junior Software Engineer @iongroup
+- 📲 Currently working as a Software Engineer @iongroup
 - 🔭 Studying how to detect and solve architectural smells of a microservices-based architecture given its k8s manifests
 - 👥 I'm open to collaborate to any kind of projects